Foot Reflexology: Not Just a Foot Massage

 Reflex Work

-Dr. Joe Shelby Riley (1856 -1947), trained by Dr. FitzGerald further developed zone therapy by adding eight horizontal divisions to the zones of the feet and hands.
-His work is accurately the beginning of reflexology as it is known today—that is, reflexes found on the feet and hands that follow the anatomy of the body.
+Dr. Joe Shelby Riley (1856-1947), trained by Dr. FitzGerald, further developed zone therapy by adding eight horizontal divisions to the zones of the feet and hands.
+His work marks the beginning of reflexology as it is known today, identifying reflexes on the feet and hands that follow the anatomy of the body.
 Riley’s work with reflexes and zones also included the hands and ears.

 Reflexology